sejalkan/UserStoriesAmbiguitiesAppendix/FewShot-and-CoT-technique.md

 ## Prompts used for the combination of Few shot and Chain-of-Thought technique
+#### The folowing text is an example of how a combination of few-shot and Chain-of-Thought technique was used:

 I am currently conducting research on Detecting and Resolving Ambiguities in User Stories with the help of LLMs.
 Can you help me answer a series of questions for my research?
 Following are examples to help you understand the nature of the questions: